 - Answer the rest of the questions to finish setting it up.

-If you choose to restore your iPhone from a backup, follow these steps:
+If you want to restore your iPhone from a backup, then you’ll follow these steps:

 - Follow the on-screen prompts.